ebergq/lunch-and-learn/README.md

 maximum xs = ?
 ```

-Now we that if the function returns a result it must have come from the original list which makes the property `prop_MaximumResultInOriginalList` unnecessary at this point since we get this certainty by the type system at compile time.
+Now we know that if the function returns a result it must have come from the original list.
+This makes the property `prop_MaximumResultInOriginalList` unnecessary since we get this certainty by the type system at compile time.
 Another added benefit is that we can use `maximum` with any type which is an instance of the `Ord` type class.
 So, by generalizing functions like this one, we get a lot of added benefits and no drawbacks!

 ##### Different kinds of types